SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.c.1 Health worker density and distribution

-This target is interpreted to cover research about increasing the training and retention of the health workforce in developing countries.
-It also covers research about increasing health financing in these countries.
+This target is interpreted to cover research about increasing the training and retention of the health workforce in developing countries (phrase 1).
+It also covers research about increasing health financing in these countries (phrase 2).

 This query consists of 2 phrases.